influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ## `influxd-ctl` cluster management utility

-Use the `influxd-ctl` cluster management utility to manage your cluster nodes, back up and restore data, and rebalance your cluster.
+Use the `influxd-ctl` cluster management utility to manage your cluster nodes, back up and restore data, and rebalance clusters.
 The `influxd-ctl` utility is available on all [meta nodes](/enterprise_influxdb/v1.5/concepts/glossary/#meta-node).

 ### Syntax